kerbals-repository/kerbal/README.md

-# kerbal
+# Bot or smh

 GPT-3 Bot for reddit (not tested & optimized yet)

-Use NoTranslation.py for international subreddits.
+Use NoTranslation.py for English subreddits.

+Note: Yandex has limited requests due to spamming, so OCR may not work :/

 # acknowledgements
 Thanks to [j-hc](https://github.com/j-hc) for the OCR code :)